MalteT/console-hero/README.md

-    item       Find the first item matching the given regex monster    Find the first monster matching the given regex move       Find the first move matching the given regex tag        Find the first tag matching the given regex
+    item       Find the first item matching the given regex monster    Find the first monster matching the given regex move       Find the first move matching the given regex roll       Roll a die using a d20 expression tag        Find the first tag matching the given regex
 ```